dhineshrs/java-concurrency-utilities/README.md

 - A CountDownLatch can be used only once in a program(until it’s count reaches 0).
 - A CyclicBarrier can be used again and again once all the threads in a barriers is released.

+### Semaphore in Java
+A **semaphore controls access to a shared resource through the use of a counter**.
+If the counter is greater than zero, then access is allowed.
+If it is zero, then access is denied.
+What the counter is counting are permits that allow access to the shared resource.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.

+#### Working of semaphore
+In general, to use a semaphore, the thread that wants access to the shared resource tries to acquire a permit.
+- If the semaphore’s count is greater than zero, then the thread acquires a permit, which causes the semaphore’s count to be decremented.
+- Otherwise, the thread will be blocked until a permit can be acquired.
+- When the thread no longer needs an access to the shared resource, it releases the permit, which causes the semaphore’s count to be incremented.
+- If there is another thread waiting for a permit, then that thread will acquire a permit at that time.